cockroachlabs/workshop_labs/query-optimization/README.md

 Read more about Joins [in our docs](https://www.cockroachlabs.com/docs/stable/joins.html).

-## Lab 3 - Reading a previous snapshot
+## Lab 3 - Time Travel Queries: reading a previous snapshot

 The following report query is run to populate a dashboard within your application.